prachisaladiya/E-commerce-analysis/README.md

-# E-Commerce Customer Intelligence & Recommendation System
+# E-Commerce Customer Segmentation & Recommendation Analysis
+## Project Overview:
+- This project analyzes transaction-level e-commerce data to understand customer behavior, identify high-value segments, and generate explainable product recommendations.
+Using Python (Pandas, NumPy) in Jupyter     Notebook, the project applies rule-based segmentation and recommendation logic that can be easily understood and deployed by business teams.

 - Tech: Python · Pandas · NumPy · Jupyter Notebook
 - Focus: Customer segmentation (rule-based), explainable product recommendations, and business insights for e-commerce teams.